 Tucked in between the impressive Andes of Peru, you will find the Sacred Valley.
 This developing area, once strictly colonial towns and secluded villages, is now recognized as a destination in it's own right.
 Explore the bustling local markets, discover the history behind archaeological attractions and get to know the lovely local people.
 The Sacred Valley offers an escape from cosmopolitan city life, with an idyllic nature retreat and cultural experience.

-Your five day Inca Trail is carefully tailored to avoid the crowds.
+Our small group five day Inca Trail trek is carefully tailored to avoid the crowds.
 By leaving later than everyone else and allowing an extra day, you will spend your time on the trail out of sync with other tourists.
-Thus you will literally have the trail to yourselves.

 After a hearty breakfast this morning, you will climb gently up the Cusichaca valley to the small hamlet of Huayllabamba.
 This is the last inhabited place on the trail.
 A little steeper now, you will head up the beautiful Inca path, past hummingbirds and stunted cloud forest to your camp at Llulluchapampa (3,680m/12,073ft).
 This beautiful grassy area has outstanding views and keep your eyes open for the Andean deers that come to feed here.